nt-hung/nt-hung.github.io/_research/Range-based-target-localization.md

 Range-based target localization (or tracking), on the other hand, is defined for one or multiple autonomous vehicles acting as mobile sensors to find the state of the target using only ranges from the vehicles to the target.
 The state of the target typically includes the target’s position, velocity, and possibly acceleration, depending on the model of the target adopted.

 From a theoretical standpoint, the navigation and localization are dual.

-Target pursuit is defined as a task of driving the vehicle(s) to converge to and stay in the vicinity of the target.
-This task is crucial when the entities are in underwater environment where range is only able to be measured in a relatively short distance.
+Range-based target pursuit is defined as a task of driving the vehicle(s) to converge to and stay in the vicinity of the target.
+The process of purusing the target only useing range information from the vehicle (s) to the target.
+This task is crucial when the entities are in underwater environment where rangeis only able to be measured in a relatively short distance.

 ## Contribution

-We propose a systematic approach to solve the cooperative target localization and pursuit using multiple autonomous vehicles.
-We identify a few sub-problems where we isolate specific technical challenges that are present in Problem 2.
+We propose a systematic approach to solve the range based simutenous target localization and pursuit using a single or a networked multiple autonomous vehicles.
+We identify a few sub-problems where we isolate specific technical challenges that are present in this broad problem.
 By studying and solving each sub-problem, we hope to gain insights into a general solution for the original problem.
 Also, while addressing each sub-problem we expect to find as byproducts some interesting results that stand on their own.